Children's Airways

 • Fidgeting and hyperactivity

-Oxygen is so important during sleep because it allows for proper rest and healing.
-The lack of it during sleep is generally caused by either enlarged tonsils or a malformation in the orofacial area (teeth, jaw, nasal passages and more).
-If any of these problems are present, it is best to seek treatment.
+Oxygen is crucial during sleep because it supports proper rest and healing.
+A lack of oxygen while sleeping can be caused by enlarged tonsils or abnormalities in the orofacial area, which includes teeth, jaw, nasal passages, and more.
+If you notice any of these issues, it's important to seek treatment.

-Educate yourself about sleep disorders… for your child’s sake.
+Educating yourself about sleep disorders is essential for your child's well-being.

 The importance of sleep